mario98-hub/Rice-Image-Rec/README.md

 In the second case we use completely a Pre-trained Neural Network adding a Feed-Forward Neural Network to improve the performances.

-Neural networks with the best performances are presented in this notebook.
+Neural networks with the best performances are presented in FDL project notebook.

 ***Notebook 1*** and ***Notebook 2*** contain all the attempts.